‹ Back to Insights

 Rethink your adhesion manufacturing processes with Surface Intelligence.

 A good example of that comes from golf club maker TaylorMade Golf Company and its revolutionary Carbonwood™ material.
 This advanced composite was developed by an internal engineering team using carbon, which is lighter and less dense than titanium, providing better energy transfer – ideal for a superior golf club face.
 The team of engineers partnered with chemists to develop an all-new polyurethane material specifically for carbon drivers.
-They learned a lot about bonding and adhesives during the course of the project, becoming experts on making things stick together and the use of advanced industrial epoxy together with established bonding best practices.
+They learned a lot about bonding and adhesives during the project, becoming experts on making things stick together and using advanced industrial epoxy together with established bonding best practices.
 The result was their highly successful new line of drivers, appropriately named Stealth, after the secrecy used to protect the project.

-How Outside Expertise Can Make the Difference
+How Outside Expertise Can Make a Difference

 Adhesion is More Than Just Adhesive Materials

 Most manufacturers work with adhesion in some fashion, whether it’s assembling components together or painting a surface.
 Many companies that work with paints and sealants don’t even think of them as materials with adhesive properties.
 They may even be unfamiliar with the chemical properties behind bonding and what helps ensure optimal adhesion for a coating.
 A growing number of manufacturers are turning to adhesive fasteners to replace mechanical ones and reduce the number of components that go into a product.
-But to adequately understand the effectiveness of the mechanical grip holding two components together, it’s important to understand the chemical grip that makes it possible.
+However, to adequately understand the effectiveness of the mechanical grip holding two components together, it’s important to understand the chemical grip that makes it possible.

 Optimize the power of next-gen connectivity with data & surface intelligence.